sawinery/static-ads-generator/README.md

 Two ways:

 **Option A — Just open the file locally.** Download `web/index.html`, double-click to open in your browser.
-Works fine for personal use.

-**Option B — Deploy to Vercel/Netlify via GitHub.** Push the repo to GitHub.
-On Vercel: New Project → Import the repo → set root directory to `web/` → Deploy.
-Done.
+**Option B — Deploy to Vercel via GitHub (recommended).** Push the repo to GitHub.
+On Vercel: New Project → Import the repo → Deploy.
+The included `vercel.json` + `build.sh` handle everything.

+#### Skip the manual key entry (optional)

+If you want the app to auto-connect without typing keys every time, set these as **Vercel project env variables** (Vercel dashboard → your project → Settings → Environment Variables):

+- `SUPABASE_URL` = your project URL (e.g. `https://xxxxx.supabase.co`)
+- `SUPABASE_KEY` = your service-role key

+Then redeploy.
+The Connection panel disappears and the app auto-connects.

+> **Heads up:** the key gets baked into the public bundle at build time.
+Anyone who finds your Vercel URL and views source can read it.
+That's fine for a personal tool you don't share, but DO NOT do this if your Vercel URL might leak — use the manual entry path instead.

 ### 8. Use it